-* Massage and other muscle tissue treatments
+- Massage and other muscle tissue treatments

-* Painkillers and muscle relaxers
+- Painkillers and muscle relaxers

 When seeking medical care for back or neck pain, consider adding chiropractic care to your treatment plan.
 It’s a non-invasive option without the risks of prescription drugs or surgery, and it is safe and highly effective.
-Not only is chiropractic treatment an effective way to relieve back and neck pain, it addresses the source of the pain — the joint itself.
+Not only is chiropractic treatment an effective way to relieve back and neck pain, but it also addresses the source of the pain — the joint itself.

 Should You Crack Your Own Back?

 However, despite the satisfaction that cracking your own back or neck brings, doing so is extremely dangerous.
-Not only is it a haphazard approach that offers, at best, a fleeting moment of relief, the back and neck are delicate and prone to damage.
+Not only is it a haphazard approach that offers, at best, a fleeting moment of relief, but the back and neck are delicate and prone to damage.
 Some of the negative outcomes of cracking your own back or neck include:

-* Pinched nerves
+- Pinched nerves

-* Punctured blood vessels
+- Punctured blood vessels

-* Blood clotting
+- Blood clotting